-When a death occurs in the immediate family of an employee, the employee, upon request, will be excused for up to three (3) calendar consecutive days for the purpose of attending the funeral.
-For purposes of applying this Section, an employee's immediate family shall be interpreted to mean the employee's or spouse's mother, father, brother, sister, child, grandparents, grandchildren, spouse, or former spouse with whom the employee has children in common.
+When a death occurs in the immediate family of an employee, the employee, upon request, will be excused for up to three (3) consecutive calendar days for the purpose of attending either the funeral or the visitation and/or making funeral arrangements for the deceased.
+For purposes of applying this Section, an employee's immediate family shall be interpreted to mean the employee's or partner's/spouse's mother, father, brother, sister, child, grandparents, grandchildren, partner/spouse, or former partner/spouse with whom the employee has children in common, or relative residing within the employee's permanent residence.
 An eligible employee shall be paid his/her normal daily rate of pay for any day or days on which he/she is excused and but for such excuse would have been scheduled to work.
 An otherwise eligible employee will not receive funeral leave pay when it duplicates pay received for time not worked for any other reason.

-Requests for additional bereavement time in the form of sick leave shall not be unreasonably denied but will be judged on the circumstances presented to the Chief of Police at the time of the request.
+Employees shall receive a maximum of two weeks (7 work days) of unpaid bereavement time following the death of a child.
+Employees may be entitled to up to six (6) weeks of bereavement time in the event of the death of more than one child during a twelve (12) month period.
+Requests for additional bereavement time in the form of sick leave, vacation, and/or compensatory time shall not be unreasonably denied but will be judged on the circumstances presented to the Chief of Police at the time of the request.